prajaktakoli/obsidian/Angular 17/Intro.md

 ----------
 When you want SPA, but dont want to load the application all at once, which cab be redundant if the role does not want the page etc, this can be achieved by modules.
 Modules - Separate your project into section and use these sections to load specific parts only when necessary.
 That is divide applications into parts and then use lazy loading to load only when it is required.

+Component - It comprises of class, HTML and CSS